47th Infantry Division (United States)

 The 47th Infantry Division was a formation of the United States Army active from 1946 to 1991.
 It was provided by the Army National Guard.

+History

 The division was created on 10 June 1946 as a National Guard infantry division from the efforts of Minnesota's Adjutant General Ellard Walsh.
 The division was built from scratch with veteran transfers and new recruits, mostly from Minnesota and North Dakota, under the command of Major General Norman Hendrickson.
 General Hendrickson was the Chief-of-Staff for the 34th Division in the North African and Italian campaigns in 1943 and the IX Corps in occupied Japan.

-Units of the division were allotted to the Minnesota National Guard, and North Dakota National Guard.
-The division never saw combat throughout its history, although it was federalized and sent to Camp Rucker, Alabama from 1951 to 1954 during the Korean War.
-During the Korean War the division was used as a replacement division, and its men and units transferred to Regular Army units.
-It returned to state control, and its home state, in 1953.
-The unit returned to Minnesota, with active army personnel from Camp Rucker taking a convoy from Fort Benning, Georgia in 1954.
+Units of the division were allotted to the Minnesota National Guard and North Dakota National Guard.
+The division never saw combat throughout its history, although 47th units were first federalized on 15 Sept.
+1946 and sent to Camp Rucker, Alabama from 1951 to 1954 during the Korean War.
+During the Korean War, the division was used as a replacement division, and its men and units transferred to Regular Army units.
+It returned to state control and its home state in 1953.
+The unit returned to Minnesota, with active army personnel from Camp Rucker taking a convoy from Fort Benning, Georgia, in 1954.

+The 47th was deployed stateside on numerous occasions in response to natural disasters and civil disturbances.
+From 24 April to 25 May 1950, Vikings were deployed to Crookston and East Grand Forks, Minnesota, in response to flooding in the Red River valley.
+Significant training opportunities included participation in the Operation Longhorn exercise in Texas and an atomic bomb test in Nevada by Company C, 135th Infantry.